eEQK/cynorkis/README.md

 ```

 Caching makes it easier to work with rate limiting APIs or ones that are slow assuming that responses are reasonably
 static.
-Cynorkis lets you focus on implementing business logic without having to worry about an intermediate layer you'd have to introduce otherwise.
+Cynorkis lets you focus on implementing business logic without having to worry about an intermediate layer you'd
+have to introduce otherwise.

 The way it works is really simple.
 Coordinator asks cache service for cached response.
-If none is found, the coordinator tells connection service to send a request that is then saved into cache for later usage.
+If none is found, the coordinator
+tells connection service to send a request that is then saved into cache for later usage.

+By default, cache storage is located in `$HOME/.cynorkis-cache`.

 ### Gradle setup